jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Potion, rare

 For 1 hour after drinking it, you gain 10 temporary hit points that last for 1 hour.
-For the same duration, you are under the effect of the [[bless]] spell (no concentration required).
+For the same duration, you are under the effect of the [[Bless]] spell (no concentration required).
 This blue potion bubbles and steams as if boiling.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#PotionofInvisibility)[Potion of Invisibility](https://www.dndbeyond.com/magic-items/4710-potion-of-invisibility)

 Potion, very rare

 This potion’s container looks empty but feels as though it holds liquid.
-When you drink it, you become [[invisible]] for 1 hour.
-Anything you wear or carry is [[invisible]] with you.
+When you drink it, you become [[Invisible]] for 1 hour.
+Anything you wear or carry is [[Invisible]] with you.
 The effect ends early if you attack or cast a spell.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#PotionofMindReading)[Potion of Mind Reading](https://www.dndbeyond.com/magic-items/4711-potion-of-mind-reading)

 Potion, rare

-When you drink this potion, you gain the effect of the [[detect thoughts]] spell (save DC 13).
+When you drink this potion, you gain the effect of the [[Detect Thoughts]] spell (save DC 13).
 The potion’s dense, purple liquid has an ovoid cloud of pink floating in it.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#PotionofPoison)[Potion of Poison](https://www.dndbeyond.com/magic-items/4712-potion-of-poison)

 Potion, uncommon

-This concoction looks, smells, and tastes like a [[potion of healing]] or other beneficial potion.
+This concoction looks, smells, and tastes like a [[Potion of Healing]] or other beneficial potion.
 However, it is actually poison masked by illusion magic.
-An [[identify]] spell reveals its true nature.
+An [[Identify]] spell reveals its true nature.

-If you drink it, you take 3d6 poison damage, and you must succeed on a DC 13 Constitution saving throw or be [[poisoned]].
-At the start of each of your turns while you are [[poisoned]] in this way, you take 3d6 poison damage.
+If you drink it, you take 3d6 poison damage, and you must succeed on a DC 13 Constitution saving throw or be [[Poisoned]].
+At the start of each of your turns while you are [[Poisoned]] in this way, you take 3d6 poison damage.
 At the end of each of your turns, you can repeat the saving throw.
 On a successful save, the poison damage you take on your subsequent turns decreases by 1d6.
 The poison ends when the damage decreases to 0.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#PotionofResistance)[Potion of Resistance](https://www.dndbeyond.com/magic-items/5419-potion-of-resistance)